Choosing your board — Summer vibes guide

-A Beginnerโ€™s Guide to our boards โ€” by Summer vibes
+A guide to choosing your board — by Summer vibes

 Surfboards are faster and more responsive than softboards, but less forgiving.
-Thatโ€™s why volume and board shape are key for beginners.
+Volume and shape are what get you onto waves and standing up.

 More volume = better float = easier paddling = more waves.

-Recommended Board Suggested Volume
+Recommended board Suggested volume

-I've never stood up
+Never stood up yet

 Softboard 7' and up

-Same as your weight (in Litres)
+Same as your weight (in litres)

-Just standing, almost turning
+Standing, almost turning

 Softboard 7' and up